 River Trail West

 This easy 5.5 km trail follows the west side of the Puntledge River.
-Along this trail, you’ll find numerous boardwalks and bridges, and plenty of benches to sit at to enjoy the beautiful river views.
+Along this trail, you’ll find numerous boardwalks, bridges, and plenty of benches to enjoy the beautiful river views.

 If you are looking for an even longer walk, this trail eventually connects to the trails within Nymph Falls Regional Park.